artefactual/atom-docs/admin-manual/customization/authentication.rst

 .. image:: images/ldap-config-example.*
    :align: center
    :width: 90%
-   :alt: An image of example valudes in the LDAP authentication settings
+   :alt: An image of example values in the LDAP authentication settings

 In the above example, users would enter their LDAP username into AtoM's "Email" field in the login menu.
 If ``cn`` were used as the lookup attribute